-This handout explains what high blood pressure is and provides simple tips to lower your blood pressure and keep it within the normal range.
+This handout explains what high blood pressure is and provides simple tips to lower blood pressure and keep it in the normal range.

 Blood pressure is the force of blood against the walls of arteries.
 It is recorded as two numbers.
 The systolic pressure is the top number (i.e., 120 mmHg).
 It occurs as the heart squeezes.
 The diastolic pressure is the lower number (i.e., 80 mmHg).
 It occurs as the heart rests between beats.
 This is written as 120/80 or said as 120 over 80.

 If you have not been diagnosed with hypertension (high blood pressure), it is best for your health to get your blood pressure to be <130/80 mmHg.
-Please talk with your doctor or nurse to make a plan for your goal range.
+Talk with your health care provider for a plan.

 While you can control some risk factors, others are out of your control.
 They are called unmodifiable risk factors.
 You may have a higher risk of high blood pressure if any of the following apply:

 Family history of high blood pressure.
-If close family members (parents, siblings, children) have had high blood pressure, you may have it.
+If close family members (parents, siblings, children) have high blood pressure, you may have it too.

-Family history of heart disease in males under age 55 years old and in females under age 65 years old.
+Family history of heart disease.
+Males under age 55 years old and in females under age 65 years old.

 Risk factors that can be improved with lifestyle changes are called modifiable risk factors.
 They include: